-- There will be up to twelve problem sets posted to the course website, due at the beginning of class on the day shown.
+- There will be up to eleven problem sets posted to the course website, due at the beginning of class on the day shown.
 I will drop the lowest score when calculating the homework grade. - Problems will focus on conceptual material, with some calculational problems. - You are encouraged to work on solving the problems together.
 However, each of you must write your solutions independently, in your own words.
-You may (and should) share your ideas but you may not share your written work. - It is possible that only certain problems from a problem set will be selected for grading. - To the extent possible solutions will be posted on the secure (Connect) website.
+You may (and should) share your ideas but you may not share your written work. - It is possible that only certain problems from a problem set will be selected for grading. - Solutions will be posted on the secure (Canvas) website.